 In today’s instant gratification society, chatbots allow you to keep up with customer demands while you take some much-needed time off from the job.

-16. Complement Organic Search Efforts with Paid Ads
+12. Complement Organic Search Efforts with Paid Ads

 Augmenting your advertising campaign with paid PPC ads will create a continuous flux of leads for as long as your ad appears online.

 Paid advertising once included only text ads, but today, your options are nearly endless.
-Another stat from Blue Corona mentions that video ads are quite popular today.

-17. Use Facebook Lead Gen Forms
+13. Use Facebook Lead Generation Forms

-What makes Facebook’s lead gen forms different is the usage of Facebook pixel.
+What makes Facebook’s lead generation forms different is the usage of Facebook pixel.

-19. Publish eBooks and Whitepapers
+14. Publish eBooks and Whitepapers